EnriqueZepedaH/computer-science/my_progress/core_cs/core_programming/systematic_program_design/week2-HtDF/wk2-notes-How-to-Define-Functions.md

 ;; (double 2) should produce (* 2 2)
 ```

 While the above form satisfies our need for examples, DrRacket gives us a better way to write them, by enclosing them in check-expect.
 This will allow DrRacket to check them automatically when the function is complete.
-(In technical terms it will turn the examples into unit tests.)
+(In technical terms it will turn the examples into unit tests.) *In other programming languages these also exist.
+In Python you can use [doctest](https://docs.python.org/es/3.13/library/doctest.html) library.*

 ```
 ;; Number -> Number